Asics Gel Flux 3 Fully Reviewed for Quality Review Facts

 Key Features of the Asics Gel Flux 3

-• Relatively lightweight materials create a shoe built to feel light but be durable.
+• Relatively lightweight materials create a shoe built to feel light but are durable.

 • The SPEVA midsole offers comfortable cushioning and strength.

-• Mesh and synthetic uppers creates a secure fit while still offering air movement for ventilation.
+• Mesh and synthetic uppers create a secure fit while still offering air movement for ventilation.

 • The Gel Flux 3 has decent arch support for those that need it.